-Substitutions: Tahini can be substituted with almond or peanut butter.
+Substitutions: Tahini can be substituted with almond butter, sunflower seed butter or peanut butter.
 Sunflower seeds can be substituted with almonds, cashews or walnuts.
 Raisins can be substituted with soft, pitted dates.

 Storing: In an airtight container in the fridge for up to 2 weeks or freezer for up to 3 months.
 I recommend storing the fridge or freezer, however, they’re ok at room temp for a few days if needed ie. in a lunchbox, camping, hiking, road trips.
 Keep cool if possible.

 Keywords: no-bake granola bars, nut-free granola bars